This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 of the board, and consistent with the Randolf-Sheppard Act and other applicable

-consumption of an alcoholic beverage on state property is prohibited, except
+consumption of alcoholic beverages on state property is prohibited, except when

-when authorized by the department of liquor control in accordance with local
+authorized by the department of liquor control in accordance with local and

-amplification devices shall not be permitted in or on capitol buildings or
+amplification devices shall not be permitted in or on the capitol buildings or

-grounds if the noise level interferes with the normal use of capitol buildings
+grounds if the noise level interferes with the normal use of the capitol

-or grounds or is inappropriate to the surrounding area.
-No sound equipment may
+buildings or grounds or is inappropriate to the surrounding area.
+No sound

-be used in or on capitol buildings or grounds unless rented from the board or
+equipment may be used in or on the capitol buildings or grounds unless express

-given express written permission by the board.
-(7) Camping on the capitol grounds is
+board.
+(6) Camping on the capitol grounds is

 electronic nicotine delivery systems, including but not limited to